similicious/berlin-buergeramt-bot/README.md

 ### Docker

-The bot can also be run using docker.
-As of now, no image is provided.
-To build one yourself execute
+The bot can also be run using Docker.
+The image is built and pushed automatically on each push to the `main` branch.
+To pull and run the image, execute:

 ```
-docker build . -t similicious/berlin-buergeramt-bot
+docker pull ghcr.io/similicious/berlin-buergeramt-bot:latest
 ```

 Next, create an .env as outlined above and run the container

 ```
-docker run -d --env-file .env --name berlin-buergeramt-bot --restart unless-stopped similicious/berlin-buergeramt-bot
+docker run -d --env-file .env --name berlin-buergeramt-bot --restart unless-stopped ghcr.io/similicious/berlin-buergeramt-bot:latest
 ```

 ### Obtaining a bot token and chat id